 Latimore Township Park

 The park is located at 711 Pondtown Road in Latimore Township.
-The Park Board meets as needed to facilitate and coordinate services and events for the Latimore Township Park.
 Youth soccer organizations, little leagues, and lacrosse clubs use the park for various activities and gatherings.
 If you would like to visit the park or reserve its use for your organization, please see the Park Regulations & the Park Rental Agreement.
 Please also see Ordinance 2019-1.

 The planning commission oversees community development and insures that the infrastructure is properly prepared.
 It advises the board of supervisors on matters relating to planning and community needs, including subdivision proposals and development plans as well as any other activites specified in the Municipal Planning Code.
 The commission prepares amendments to ordinances if needed or required.